nipafx/nipafx.dev/content/talks/structured-concurrency.md

 repo: structured-concurrency
 ---

-In Java 25, the structured concurrency API sees its fifth preview with considerable changes over previous iterations.
+In Java 25, the structured concurrency API saw its fifth preview with considerable changes over previous iterations.
-With chances being good that it will finalize without a further overhaul, let's put it into action and explore how to:
+Java 26 made only small tweaks and with chances being good that it will finalize without a further overhaul, let's put it into action and explore how to:

 * structure concurrent code
 * process and propagate errors and cancellation